matloff/omsi/README.md

 *Known issues:*

-Note:  As of the current version, the server may have trouble with downloading very long files on some networks.
+As of the current version, the server may have trouble with downloading very long files on some networks.
 It is best to keep the **Questions.txt** file to under 3000 bytes.
 The same is true for **SuppFile**, etc.